PPC.co

 Start With What Is Already Provided

-You may wonder that you can impress your client with your initial setup, but this is a common mistake every beginner account manager makes.
+You may think that you can impress your client with your initial setup, but this is a common mistake every beginner account manager makes.

 Your client will not appreciate all the changes to the old campaign because all they seek are positive results.